AUSL

 2021 Championship Season: In Mulipola's rookie season in 2021, she earned 1,320 leaderboard points.
 She registered a .325 batting average while starting 13-of-14 games.
 Mulipola posted 13 hits, including six extra-base hits, and led Athletes Unlimited with two triples.
 She tied for 10th with eight runs batted in and also tallied 25 total bases to rank 10th in the league.
 Mulipola drew six walks, which were tied for eighth.
 She was one of 12 players selected in the Athletes Unlimited Softball College Draft.

-Other Professional Experience: Mulipola signed with the Oklahoma City Spark for the 2024 season.
+Other Professional Experience: Mulipola signed with the Oklahoma City Spark for the 2024 Association of Fastpitch Professionals season.
+Mulipola has competed for Hitachi Sundiva of the Japan Diamond League since 2024.

-International Experience: Mulipola has been a key member of Team USA since 2018 and previously played for the United States Junior Women’s National Team in 2017.
-She helped Team USA capture a Silver medal at the 2020 Tokyo Olympics, where she went 1-for-2 with a run scored in the team's win over Mexico.
-In 2022, she played for Team USA at The World Games in Birmingham, Alabama, where she earned All-World Team honors after leading the squad to a Gold medal.
-During the tournament, Mulipola ranked first in batting average (.615), hits (8), and on-base percentage (.667), recording four multi-hit games in five appearances.
-She also contributed to Team USA’s Gold medal win at the 2022 Pan American Championships, batting .300 with eight runs scored in the round-robin.
-She delivered key performances, including three hits (a double and a triple) and three RBIs in a 13-2 semifinal victory over Cuba.
-In 2023, Mulipola helped Team USA secure another Gold medal at the Pan American Games.
-She belted four home runs, drove in 12 runs, and tied for the team lead with 10 hits in 15 at-bats while scoring nine times.
+International Experience: Mulipola competed for Team USA at The 2022 World Games in Birmingham, Alabama.
+She was an All-World Team selection after leading Team USA to a Gold medal.
+Mulipola led the tournament field in batting average (.615), hits (8), and on-base percentage (.667), recording four multi-hit games in five appearances.
+Mulipola also helped Team USA win a Gold medal at the 2022 Pan American Championships, batting .300 with eight runs scored during round robin play.
+She also collected three hits, including a double and a triple, with three runs batted in during a 13-2 victory over Cuba in the semifinals.
+Mulipola belted four home runs and drove in 12 runs while guiding the United States to a Gold medal at the 2023 Pan American Games.
+She also tied for the team lead with 10 hits in 15 at-bats while scoring nine times.
+Mulipola earned a spot on the Team USA roster for the 2025 World Games.

 At Arizona: Mulipola was a four-year letter winner at Arizona, where she started all 237 games from 2017-21.
 She sat out the 2020 season to compete in Team USA's "Stand Beside Her" Tour and train for the Tokyo Olympics.
 Mulipola accrued a .335 career batting average with 68 home runs and 203 runs batted in.
 She tallied 219 hits with the Wildcats, including 33 doubles and six triples, while scoring 192 runs.
 Mulipola stands ninth on the Wildcats' career home runs list and ranks 10th in program history with a .716 career slugging percentage.
 She stands eighth on Arizona's career list with 131 walks.
 Mulipola posted a perfect 1.000 fielding percentage in 227 chances as a senior and tied for first in Arizona history with a .997 career fielding percentage.
 She was honored as the Johnny Bench Catcher of the Year in 2019 and was a two-time selection as NFCA Catcher of the Year.
 Mulipola earned First-Team NFCA All-America distinction as a junior and senior and was a three-time First-Team NFCA All-Region honoree.
 She received All-Pac-12 honors three times, including First-Team commendations in 2019 and 2021.
 Mulipola led the Pac-12 Conference as a senior in home runs (21), RBI (63), walks (34), and on-base percentage (.518).
 She became the first Arizona catcher to earn First-Team All-America notice since 1998 during her junior season after compiling a .311 batting average with 23 home runs in 62 games.
 Mulipola was named Second-Team All-Pac-12 as a sophomore and earned a spot on the Pac-12 All-Defensive Team.
 She was an NFCA Division I Freshman of the Year finalist in 2017 after hitting .335 with 12 home runs and 49 runs batted in.